Data assimilation in the low noise regime with application to the Kuroshio: Importance sampling strategies

 This should be contrasted with the case of the standard particle filter for which we recall that $R$ grows exponentially with $\epsilon^{-1}.$ Notwithstanding the results in \cite{eveweare1}, for the extremely high dimensional models common in climate and weather prediction it seems necessary to search for approximations which, while they will not match the statistical performance of the choice in \eqref{def:v0}, are less computationally burdensome.

 In the following we suggest two possible choices for $v$ that in our numerical experiments seem to be inexpensive and effective.
 Both methods require solving the optimization problem \eqref{Gcont} at least once.
 The optimization problem \eqref{Gcont} is highly structured and in our numerical experiments the cost of the each solution of \eqref{Gcont} is roughly ten times the cost of simulating a single trajectory of the original system \eqref{eq:sde1}.
-In fact \eqref{Gcont} is very similar to the variational problem at the heart of the 4DVar algorithm (see \cite{rabier2000} and the references therein) and it is likely that algorithms already in use within the data assimilation community can be leveraged.
+In fact \eqref{Gcont} is very similar (particularly after discretization as in Appendix C) to the variational problem at the heart of the weakly constrained 4DVar algorithm (see \cite{Derber:1989:mwr} and the references therein) and it is likely that algorithms already in use within the data assimilation community can be leveraged.

-One natural further approximation of the optimal choice $v^\epsilon$ is obtained by choosing a parameter $0<\tau\leq t_1$ and, for $k\leq t_1/\tau,$ solving
+One natural further approximation of the optimal choice $v^\epsilon$ is obtained by choosing a parameter $0<\tau\leq T$ and, for $k\leq T/\tau,$ solving

-Over each interval of length $\tau$ we have simply replaced the spatial variable in $v^0$ by values along the optimal trajectory $\hat \varphi$ starting from the position of the sample $\hat X$ at the end of the previous length $\tau$ interval.
+Over each interval of length $\tau$ we have simply replaced the spatial variable in $v^0$ by values along the optimal trajectory $\widehat \varphi$ starting from the position of the sample $\widehat{\mathbf{x}}$ at the end of the previous length $\tau$ interval.
 Note that on $[k\tau,(k+1)\tau]$ we can write

-For example, the choice $\tau= t_1$ yields
+For example, the choice $\tau=T$ yields

+As explained in \cite{eveweare1} the choice in \eqref{ct} can, in some cases, lead to disastrous performance and the exceptional statistical properties established there only hold for $v^0$ itself.
+That said, on many problems approximations of $v^0$ such as the one in \eqref{ct} are highly effective.